rollyourown-xyz/ryo-grav-cms/project-deployment/modules/deploy-haproxy-configuration/README.md

 ## haproxy_host_only_acls (map of objects)

 Map of host-only ACLs for haproxy configuration.
-Each list member must be a map of objects.
+Each object must be a map.
 The object key is the ACL name and the object 'host' value is the ACL host.
 The form for a map is:

         acl_name = {host = string}

 ## haproxy_host_path_acls (map of objects)

 Map of host/path ACLs for haproxy configuration.
-Each list member must be a map of objects.
+Each object must be a map.
 The object key is the ACL name, the object 'host' value is the ACL host and the object 'path' value is the ACL path.
 The form for a map is:

         acl_name = {host = string, path = string}